17 Amazing Hunter Valley Wedding Venues

-Being able to do photos on site is another factor that I look for.
+Being able to do photos on-site is another factor that I look for.
 Some venues have stunning landscapes and scenery, which means there is no need to leave the property to get some beautiful photos.
 I also love a venue that has a fairly large property so that you can get a nice variety of locations and looks.
-Ideally, there should be some trees and shade, because the Hunter Valley can be an extremely hot place, particularly in the summer months where it can crack the forties!
+Ideally, there should be some trees and shade, because the Hunter Valley can be an extremely hot place, particularly in the summer months when it can crack the forties!

 Hunter Valley Reception Venues